Geborgen/nordic-souls/README.md

 ### Customizing the List

 **Other than what is mentioned here, modifying the list in any way will void all support.** I cannot guarantee that everything will work if you add or remove mods.
-If you do add mods that include plugins, they **MUST** load anywhere above the Synthesis patches, zero exceptions.
+If you do add mods that include plugins, they must load **above** `Water for ENB (Shades of Skyrim).esp`.
 The paper map plugins should always be at the very bottom of your load order.

 As this may cause some confusion, I should clarify that I'm not against people editing the list.
 All I mean is that I won't be able to help if things break.
 This also falls under Wabbajack's "rule 11", meaning that any modifications you make, you do so at your own risk.
 Visit the [modification guide](https://github.com/Geborgen/nordic-souls/blob/main/MODIFICATIONGUIDE.md) for more information.